CS 1531 - CSEMS Seminar V

 your success, so the seminar will provide opportunities to develop

 communication skills, both written and oral.
-Finally, the seminar
+Finally, the seminar will

 We will discuss a wide variety of topics in computer science and